adedomin/grep-locate/README.md

 Ignoring Directories
 ---------------------

-To ignore certain dirs, you can set a global /etc/updatedb-ignore which contains full paths to directories; they must not be files. the user can also use \$XDG_CONFIG_HOME/.updatedb-ignore or
+To ignore certain directories, you can set a global /etc/updatedb-ignore which contains full paths to directories; they must not be files. the user can also use \$XDG_CONFIG_HOME/updatedb-ignore or
-\$HOME/.updatedb-ignore to accomplish the same thing.
+\$HOME/.config/updatedb-ignore to accomplish the same thing.